 How to choose and store potatoes

-Here are three things you can do to check for ripeness and health:
+Here are three things you can do to check:

 - Squeeze them: A healthy potato is one that doesn’t give in when you squeeze it.
 They are firm to hold, while softer ones mean that they are probably about to go bad.